mbcarbonetto/qiime2-session/Hands-on.md

 &#x1F536; Please complete the file with the correct path for each fastq file in your computer (replace "completePATH" for the real path).

-&#x1F536; We are now ready to create a QIIME2 for our data:
+&#x1F536; We are now ready to create a QIIME2 artifact with our data:

     qiime tools import \
     --type 'SampleData[SequencesWithQuality]' \